shurillu/CTBot/REFERENCE.md

 [back to TOC](#table-of-contents)
 ### `wifiConnect`
 `bool wifiConnect(String ssid, String password)` <br><br>
-Use this member function to connect the ESP8266 board to a WiFi Network.
+Use this member function to connect the ESP8266 board to a WiFi Network. <br>
 Parameters:
 + `ssid`: the WiFi Network SSID
 + `password`: (optional) the password of the WiFi Network

-Return `true ` if a connection to the specified WiFi Network is established.
+Return `true ` if a connection to the specified WiFi Network is established. <br>
 Examples:
 + `wifiConnect("mySSID")`: connect to a WiFi network named _mySSID_
 + `wifiConnect("mySSID", "myPassword")`: connect to a WiFi network named _mySSID_ with password _myPassword_